-\\mr.corp\docs \CA\Corporate Communications \Parks, Recreation & Culture\2023 \Sport & Fitness ded high school at Garibaldi Senior Secondary, had a good career as a junior, and then went to university.
-She stopped nd had some fun.
-Then she watched the Sydney Olympics nd the desire to compete came back.
-"I just felt I'm wasting " she said.
-"I clawed my way back into shape and made al team."
+She attended high school at Garibaldi Senior Secondary, had a good paddling career as a junior, and then went to university.
+She stopped training and had some fun.
+Then she watched the Sydney Olympics in 2000 and the desire to compete came back.
+"I just felt I'm wasting my talent," she said.
+"I clawed my way back into shape and made the national team."